otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 could cause communication between parties to fail (e.g. by refusing to deliver prekey messages).

 ### From meeting

-- DAKE is different, no DH or PQ things.
-- Explain this new DAKE.
-The curve, the group, the generator, how to generate ephemeral and long-term keys, etc. We could copy and paste from OTRv4 for simplicity.
-- When publishing, do not encrypt, only provide integrity check.
-- Server is assumed to be a participant on the same network as the client.
-That means it is identified by an identity and can send and receive messages to/from the client.
-This also means if a message was delivered to you by the network, it means the network has already authenticated the other participant.
-If a network CAN NOT provide such properties, it can't be used.
-- Server's long-term public key will be delivered to the clients (together with its identity).
-Clients should abort the DAKE if the long-term public key does not match.
-- Dont try to be precise in definitions, but rather give examples of how this would work in XMPP (so why don't we do the spec for XMPP first?)
-- There's one extra operation: retrieve how many prekeys are remaining for yourself.
-- Server must verify the user profile signatures on every received prekey message.

 - The prekey server will need some OTRv4-specific prekey server software, so this software can easily generate ephemeral keys for each connection.